w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 This applies directly as written, and as described in [Intent from Understanding Success Criterion 4.1.3](https://www.w3.org/WAI/WCAG21/Understanding/status-messages.html#intent) (also provided below) replacing "In content implemented using markup languages" with "In content implemented using markup languages, or that supports status message notifications".

-With these substitutions, it would read:
+With this substitution, it would read:
-In [content implemented using markup languages, or that supports status message notifications], [status messages](https://www.w3.org/TR/WCAG22/#dfn-status-messages) can be [programmatically determined](https://github.com/w3c/wcag2ict/issues/122#dfn-programmatically-determinable) through [role](https://github.com/w3c/wcag2ict/issues/122#dfn-role) or properties such that they can be presented to the user by [assistive technologies](https://github.com/w3c/wcag2ict/issues/122#dfn-assistive-technologies) without receiving focus.
+In <INS>**[content implemented using markup languages, or that supports status message notifications]**</INS>, [status messages](https://www.w3.org/TR/WCAG22/#dfn-status-messages) can be [programmatically determined](#dfn-programmatically-determinable) through [role](#dfn-role) or properties such that they can be presented to the user by [assistive technologies](#dfn-assistive-technologies) without receiving focus.

 <div class="note">

-NOTE
-For non-web documents and software that are not implemented using markup languages, there is still a user need to have status messages be programmatically exposed so that they can be presented to the user by assistive technologies without receiving focus.
-This is typically enabled through the use of accessibility services of the user agent or platform software. </div>
+For [non-web documents](#document) and [software](#software) that are not implemented using markup languages, there is still a user need to have status messages be programmatically exposed so that they can be presented to the user by assistive technologies without receiving focus.
+This is typically enabled through the use of accessibility services of the user agent or platform software.</div>

 <div class="note">
-NOTE

 See also the discussion on [Closed Functionality](https://w3c.github.io/wcag2ict/#closed-functionality).</div>